shingliya/OIP-TEAM3B/README.md

 <br />

 ## Problem Statement
-To design a smartphone-compatible web application aimed at enriching the museum experience for children aged 11 to 14, providing interactive and meaningful encounters with artefacts to foster engagement during their visits.
+To design a smartphone-compatible web application aimed at enriching the museum experience for children aged 11 to 14, providing interactive and meaningful encounters with artifacts to foster engagement during their visits.

 <br />